Vintage-Warhawk/Discord-PyBot-Framework/readme.md

 ## License

-This project is released into the public domain.
-You can use, modify, distribute, or sell the code with **no restrictions and no attribution required**.
+This project is released under a non-commercial license.
+You can use, modify, distribute, or sublicense the code for **non-commercial purposes only**, and no attribution is required.

+Commercial use or any use intended to generate profit is strictly prohibited.

 See the [LICENSE](./LICENSE) file for full details.